-Red White and Blue Pressure Cooker Cheesecake is the perfect 4th of July dessert recipe.
+Red White and Blue Cheesecake is the perfect pressure cooker cheesecake to make for a 4th of July dessert, or any patriotic holiday.
 Creamy, rich, silky smooth vanilla cheesecake topped with juicy, sweet fresh strawberries and blueberries.
-This creamy cheesecake is one of the best pressure cooker cheesecake recipes to make for a patriotic holiday!
+This creamy Instant Pot cheesecake is one of the best pressure cooker cheesecake recipes to make with fresh summer berries!

 Cheesecake is probably my favorite thing to make in the pressure cooker.
 So when I decided to make my red and blue Pressure Cooker Berry Compote, of course I couldn’t resist pairing with a white cheesecake.